-Celebrant: (BCP 2019 page 131)

-Yours, O Lord, is the greatness, and the power, and the glory, and the victory, and the majesty: for everything in heaven and on earth is yours; yours is the Kingdom, O Lord, and you are exalted as Head above all.
-All things come from you, O Lord,

-People: And of your own have we given you.
+Text: Thomas Ken (1637-1711) Music: OLD HUNDREDTH, Louis Bourgeois (1510?-1561?)
+Celebrant: (BCP 2019 page 131) Yours, O Lord, is the greatness, and the power, and the glory, and the victory, and the majesty: for everything in heaven and on earth is yours; yours is the Kingdom, O Lord, and you are exalted as Head above all.
+All things come from you, O Lord, People: And of your own have we given you.

 The Holy Communion

 THE SURSUM CORDA (BCP 2019 page 132)

-CelebrantThe Lord be with you.PeopleAnd with your spirit.CelebrantLift up your hearts.
+Celebrant The Lord be with you.
+And with your spirit.
+People Celebrant Lift up your hearts.

 People We lift them up to the Lord.

 Celebrant Let us give thanks to the Lord our God.
 People It is right to give him thanks and praise.
 The Celebrant continues:

 It is right, our duty and our joy, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
 Through Jesus Christ our Lord, who on the first day of the week overcame death and the grave, and by his glorious resurrection opened to us the way of everlasting life.
-Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: THE SANCTUS AND BENDICTUS

-Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
-In the Anglican tradition, Communion is received in two kinds: in the Bread and in the Wine.
-The Sanctus is the song of the seraphim contained in the great vision that the prophet Isaiah experienced while worshipping in the Temple in Jerusalem.
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
+In the Anglican tradition, Communion is received in two kinds: in the Bread and in the Wine. the seraphim contained in the great vision that the prophet Isaiah experienced while worshipping in the Temple in Jerusalem.
 This vision is recorded in the 6th chapter of Isaiah.
-It is inspired by Isaiah's vision of the heavenly court "Holy, holy, holy" acknowledging the transcendence of God.
+It is inspired by Isaiah's vision of the heavenly court "Holy, holy, holy" acknowledging THE SANCTUS

 When we gather together, we remember the presence of Jesus.
 By repeating the words and actions of Jesus' last meal with His disciples, we join the story and make it our own.
 We don't just watch the drama or listen to it unfold, we enter into the story as we, too, take the bread and wine and eat and drink and participate in the victory Christ has won for us.
 THE PRAYER OF CONSECRATION (BCP 2019 page 132) (Please Kneel) Celebrant: